mgoold/linear_algebra_notes/linear_algebra_content3.md

 The final output matrix of numbers represents the slope of the overall approximation of the function f(x,y) at the point (1,2).

+**Notes on this explanation.**

+What the Jacobian actually is, for a given point or vector of input values, is a grid of the changes to the output of each function that is effected by a tiny change with respect to each input variable (that is df1/dx1, df1/dxy, etc).
+It is in this sense that the grid represents a "slope", although for a large grid of functions and dimensions the idea of a slope would quickly become obsure.

+#### Jacobian Matrices: Connection to Other Concepts

+**Critical Points**

+In the context of the Jacobian, a point is a critical point if the rank of the Jacobian is not maximal (r<n).
+For example, we had a 2x2 matrix in the above example.
+If there are point values (x,y) that yield a result matrix with a rank of 1 or 0 (<2), these will be critical points for the function.
+Obviously, the 0 vector for variables is one example.
+But in the above example, having 0 in x or y would have done it as well.

+#### Jacobian Matrices: Additional Properties

+* for square Jacobian matrices, full rank implies invertibility of the function f.
+If the matrix is invertible, then the function is also invertible (locally).
+* crucially, **a series of Jacobians can be multiplied by each other** to yield a final output.
+This matters in the context of neural networks, where each Jacobian represents a phase in the network's learning process, and the question is how a set of initial inputs, having an impact across successive phases, impacts the final prediction.

 ## Gradient Descent